NethermindEth/teeception/README.md

 ### Initial Setup

-First, ensure your `.env` file is configured with the required values:
+First, ensure your `.env` file is configured with all required values.
+The setup process will:
-- Twitter API credentials (obtain from [Twitter Developer Portal](https://developer.twitter.com/))
+1. Change your Twitter password
+2. Change your ProtonMail password
+3. Generate Twitter API tokens
-- Ethereum configuration (your private key and RPC URL)
+4. Generate an Ethereum private key
-- OpenAI API key (obtain from [OpenAI](https://platform.openai.com/))
+5. Configure all necessary credentials

-Then run the setup command:
+Run the setup command:
 ```bash
 go run cmd/setup/main.go
 ```